 He is an Incident Commander, Level 1 and has served as IC or Deputy IC in over 40 missions to include Exercise America’s Shield, Black Dart, JMAC JCTD, Check Pilot School, Hurricane Matthew’s demobilization efforts, and SAR missions for missing aircraft.

-Lt Col Salort holds Master ratings in Safety and Administration, Senior ratings in Command, Operations, Emergency Services, Logistics, Personnel, and Cadet Programs, and a Technician rating in Professional Development.
+Lt Col Salort holds Master ratings in Operations, Emergency Services, Safety, and Administration, Senior ratings in Command, Logistics, Personnel, and Cadet Programs, and a Technician rating in Professional Development.

 Lt Col Salort has been awarded the Exceptional Service Award, Meritorious Services Award, Commander’s Commendation Award, CAP Achievement Award, and Gill Robb Wilson Award, among others.
 He was also selected as 2014 Florida Wing Incident Staff Member of the Year.